wsperat/forest-fire/README.md

 ## Fast tree-based learning in Rust

 A high-performance library for decision trees and tree ensembles with a Rust core and a clean Python API.
-Designed for speed, correctness, and interoperability with NumPy, pandas, Polars, and Arrow.
+Designed for speed, correctness, memory efficiency and interoperability with NumPy, pandas, Polars, and Arrow.
+Designed to make deployment intuitive and easy.

 # Why this library?